 30-45 minutes, depending on the length of class discussion

 - Introduce activity and explain some differences between image searches and traditional text/research searches.
 Encourage students to think concretely and visually, rather than conceptually.
 They should think about what they want to find in the images (people, places, things, etc.) and how the image might be described.

 - Students spend a few minutes generating image search terms on the worksheet.

 - Briefly explain copyright and Creative Commons, with an emphasis on Creative Commons as a solution to the limitations of copyright in a digital environment (Slide #2).

-- Use the CC search engine to demonstrate an image search in Google Images using different keywords.
-Think of a mock topic related to the assignment that will make sense to the students.
-Show how to locate image resolution and website on the Google Images search results by hovering over the image.
+- Show how to locate image resolution and website by hovering over the image on the results page.
 Emphasize finding images that are in the 1000s of pixels.
 Suggest starting with images from Flickr and Wikimedia Commons for ease of locating information for the attribution.

 - Students spend a few minutes searching for CC images via Google Images.
 Have them select at least two images that might work for their project.
 They should open each image in a new window and complete the image description section of the worksheet.